cal-weng/Terminus-docs/docs/overview/introduction/getting-started/windows.md

 # Getting Started on Windows

-This guide will walk you through the essential steps to get Terminus up and running on your Windows.
-Follow these steps to create your account, install Terminus, and start exploring the Terminus ecosystem.
+This guide will walk you through the essential steps to get Olares up and running on your Windows.
+Follow these steps to create your account, install Olares, and start exploring the Olares ecosystem.

 ::: tip NOTE
-Currently, Terminus on Windows has certain limitations including:
+Currently, Olares on Windows has certain limitations including:
 - Lack of distributed storage support
 - Inability to add local nodes